Aldo2303/holbertonschool-shell/permissions/README.md

-Create a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
-Regular files should not be changed.
+Write a script that changes the group owner to school for the file hello

+The file hello will be in the working directory